 Heavenly Cottage Cheese Muffins

-As seen in Rise and Shine with Delicious Morning Meals.
+Section: Rise and Shine with Delicious Morning Meals

 These puffy cottage cheese egg muffins mix smooth cottage cheese, whipped eggs, and tasty seasonings for a yummy protein-packed bite or morning meal.
 Simple and quick to whip up, these treats include chopped parsley, leafy spinach, and bold cheddar for extra crunch and flavor.
 Done in 35 minutes, you can switch things up by tossing in your favorite veggies or herbs.
 Cook until golden brown, and savor them hot or save them for later.